gabors-data-analysis/da-coding-rstats/lecture00-intro/README.md

 These steps are found to be extremely important, as fixing installation and knitting problems may take days to weeks.

+## Datasets used
+* No dataset used in this lecture

 ## Lecture Time

 Ideal overall time: **20-30 mins**.